 Pork Potstickerswith sweet chili dipping sauce / Szechuan green beans

 Making potstickers is a lot of fun and gets easier with practice.
-This pork version of the dish was featured in 2018.
+We've previously included shrimp potstickers in a meal plan, but this is our first time making a pork version.
 If this is your first time shaping potstickers, give yourself some extra time to get the hang of it.

 Smarts: Potstickers freeze well, so make extra while you've got everything set up.